Payakumbuh

 The whole area is surrounded on all sides by (but administratively independent from) the Lima Puluh Kota Regency, making it an enclave.
 It is located near the volcanoes of Mount Merapi, Mount Sago, and Bukit Barisan.
 Payakumbuh means "grassy swamp" in the Minangkabau language., suggesting that the area was originally swampy.

 In 2011, Payakumbuh had the highest economic growth of any city in West Sumatra.
 Innovations in sanitation, waste management, healthy traditional markets, street vendors coaching, and urban drainage resulted in this city being awarded the "Urban Innovation Management" in 2012.
 In 2013, Payakumbuh received the "Adipura" ('cleanest city') award in the category of small city for the seventh time.

 Payakumbuh is known for flying duck races, foods like batiah (small sweet rice cookies), gelamai (a sweet coconut palm sugared snack) and rendang.
 Payakumbuh produces a wide range of agriculture products including rice, milk, cattle and palm sugar.

 Payakumbuh and its surrounding villages, namely Mungka, Simalanggang and Batuhampar are the origin of the Negeri Sembilan people of Malaysia.

 Transportation

 Payakumbuh is connected to Padang and Pekanbaru by road; a dysfunctional railway line also exists.
 For inner-city transport, Payakumbuh employs a public transportation system known as "Sago", taken from name of a nearby volcano (Mount Sago) in Payakumbuh.
 In addition, transport within the city occurs in the form of horse-drawn carts known as bendi.

 Administrative districts

-The city is administratively divided into five administrative districts (kecamatan), 8 kanagarian, and 76 villages (kelurahan).
+The city is administratively divided into five administrative districts (kecamatan), 8 kanagarian, and 47 subdistricts (kelurahan).
 A mayor (walikota) leads the city administration.

-The districts are listed below with their areas and their populations at the 2010 Census and 2020 Census.
+The districts are listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the locations of the administrative centres and the number of urban subdistricts (kelurahan) in each district.

 Tourism

 Payakumbuh is considered as one of the most popular cities in West Sumatra for domestic and foreign tourists.
-The varieties of food, the Muslim clothes stores, and natural scenery are some of the attractions of city.
+The varieties of food, the Muslim clothes stores, and natural scenery are some of the attractions of the city.
 Attractions within and surrounding the city include: